With enticing starting salaries and huge commission-earning potential take a look at the skills you'll need to become a

-The top sales candidates possess genuine entrepreneurial drive and spirit, claims Claire.
+The top sales candidates possess genuine entrepreneurial drive and spirit.
 Something as simple as trading on eBay can go a surprisingly long way in showing you're able and agile enough to create your own breaks.

 For those with these attributes, working for yourself and starting your own business may be something to consider either now or in the future.
 Explore self-employment and what it takes to become an entrepreneur.